Dialectology: Methods of data collection

-A variety of methods are used to collect data on regional dialects and to choose informant from whom to collect it.
+A variety of methods are used to collect data on regional dialects and to choose informants from whom to collect it.
 Early dialect research, focused on documenting the most conservative forms of regional dialects, least contaminated by ongoing change or contact with other dialects, focused primarily on collecting data from older informants in rural areas.
-More recently, under the umbrella of sociolinguistics, dialectology has developed greater interest in the ongoing linguistic innovations that differentiate regions from each other, attracting more attention to the speech of younger speakers in urban centers.
+More recently, under the umbrella of sociolinguistics, dialectology has developed greater interest in the ongoing linguistic innovations that differentiate regions from each other, devoting more attention to the speech of younger speakers in urban centers.

-Some of the earliest dialectology collected data through the use of written questionnaires asking informants to report on features of their dialect.
-This methodology has seen a comeback in recent decades, especially with the availability of online questionnaires that can collect data from a huge number of informants at little expense to the researcher.
+Some of the earliest dialectology collected data by use of written questionnaires asking informants to report on features of their dialect.
+This methodology has seen a comeback in recent decades, especially with the availability of online questionnaires that can be used to collect data from a huge number of informants at little expense to the researcher.

 Dialect research in the 20th century predominantly used face-to-face interview questionnaires to gather data.
-There are two main types of questionnaires; direct and indirect.
-Researchers using for their face-to-face interviews the direct method will present the informant with a set of questions that demand a specific answer and are designed to gather either lexical or phonological information.
+There are two main types of questionnaires: direct and indirect.
+Researchers using the direct method for their face-to-face interviews will present the informant with a set of questions that demand a specific answer and are designed to gather lexical and/or phonological information.
 For example, the linguist may ask the subject the name for various items, or ask him or her to repeat certain words.

 Indirect questionnaires are typically more open-ended and take longer to complete than direct questionnaires.
 A researcher using this method will sit down with a subject and begin a conversation on a specific topic.
 For example, he may question the subject about farm work, food and cooking, or some other subject, and gather lexical and phonological information from the information provided by the subject.
 The researcher may also begin a sentence, but allow the subject to finish it for him, or ask a question that does not demand a specific answer, such as "What are the most common plants and trees around here?"
 The sociolinguistic interview may be used for dialectological purposes as well, in which informants are engaged in a long-form open-ended conversation intended to allow them to produce a large volume of speech in a vernacular style.

 Whereas lexical, phonological and inflectional variations can be easily discerned, information related to larger forms of syntactic variation is much more difficult to gather.
 Another problem is that informants may feel inhibited and refrain from using dialectal features.

 Researchers may collect relevant excerpts from books that are entirely or partially written in a dialect.
 The major drawback is the authenticity of the material, which may be difficult to verify.
 Since the advent of social media, it has become possible for researchers to collect large volumes of geotagged posts from platforms such as Twitter, in order to document regional differences in the way language is used in such posts.